Bordeaux – red

 Generalisations are difficult in this variable year, but there is agreement that quality is back down to earth after the excitement of 2009 and 2010, with lower alcohol and generally higher tannins too.
 A forgettable year.

 'Vintage of the decade/century'?
 This growing season seemed to have it all.
 A long, fine, warm summer but, crucially, with refreshing nights to help retain acidity.
 Dramatically ripe, voluptuous wines, especially on the left bank.
+As with the 2010s, prices were inflated by sudden (and temporary) demand from China.
+A vintage likely to be compared often with 2010 and to lack a bit of structure compared to the subsequent vintage.

 Another ungenerous summer saved by some better weather at the end of the season.
 Yet again, those properties at the top of the tree managed to field enough good fruit to salvage some pretty impressive grand vin but life was increasingly tough lower down the food chain.